nus-mtp/1516/projects.md

 group: navigation
 ---

-This list of projects is in a flux.
-New projects maybe added, existing project maybe removed, but should give you a flavour of the amount of work expected.
+This list of projects will be available here.
+New projects will be added.
+You can find two samples of what will be offered here.
+If you have ideas about what projects you want to do, feel free to propose your own.
+You can email your ideas to Wei Tsang at ooiwt@comp.nus.edu.sg.

 ### WorldScope: Mobile-to-Mobile Live Broadcast